 STEP 8

-Wire the rear speakers in exactly the same way as the door speakers, plugging positive speaker wires into positive ports, and negative wires into negative ports.
+Wire the rear speakers in the exact same way as the door speakers, plugging positive speaker wires into positive ports and negative wires into negative ports.
+Use electrical tape as needed.

 STEP 9